connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunge an Arrest Record in Connecticut

-The first step to applying for an expungement is obtaining and reviewing your criminal record.
+The first step when applying for an expungement is obtaining and reviewing your criminal record.
 Criminal records are more comprehensive than arrest records and detail the chronological history of all arrests and prosecutions.
 This record is available through the State Police Bureau of Identification.
 The Connecticut Clean Slate program also has additional information, especially for persons arrested or convicted of cannabis-related offenses.

 Persons who wish to expunge an arrest record must petition the Superior Court in the city or town where the arrest happened.
-Adult offenders seeking a record erasure must complete a petition for clean slate erasure and submit it at the Court Clerk’s office.
+Adult offenders seeking a record erasure may complete a petition for clean slate erasure and submit it to the Court Clerk's office.
 Juvenile offenders must complete a different petition form applicable to their case.
 The forms contain instructions and requirements for applying for an expungement.
 Generally, the offenses must be eligible for erasure (see list of eligible offenses), the individual must apply after a waiting period, complete a sentence, and have no pending criminal charges.

 Once they meet the requirement, petitioners must complete the form, swear to the contents, and sign it before a Notary Public, Commissioner of the Superior Court, or Court Clerk.
 Then, they must file the form in the court that adjudicated the case.
-Petitioners with several arrests in different counties must complete and submit an application to each county.
+Petitioners with several arrests in different counties must complete and apply to each county.
 Most courts support e-filing, as well as mail and in-person filing.
 Often, courts schedule hearings before deciding on the expungement/sealing request.

 If the petition is successful, the court will issue and send a copy of the expungement order to every law enforcement agency listed as custodian of the arrest record.
 The agency will then process the expungement or sealing.
 Persons whose expungement request is denied will have the option to appeal the ruling.
 These individuals must file a notice of appeal within 30 days.

-Note: while it is possible to apply for an expungement as a self-represented petitioner, the process may be challenging to navigate without legal guidance.
+Note: While it is possible to apply for an expungement as a self-represented petitioner, the process may be challenging to navigate without legal guidance.
 Consider hiring a criminal law attorney or consulting professionals at a Connecticut legal clinic.

 How Do I Find Recent Arrests in Connecticut?